danielagma/transferdata/DWU-508-closing-comment.md

 CalculateSalesCredit cannot be observed on a D2D payload because the D2D leg does not publish to STP Hub.
 D2D post trade consumption from ORCA is DWU-562, currently in progress, and the post trade events were groomed on 16 September under DWU-433.
 This criterion is blocked by that dependency.

 ---
-### 5. JSON Schema and Regression (AC 7, AC 8) - **NOT VERIFIED**
+### 5. No Regression on Other Trade Types (AC 8) - **PASSED ✅**
-The required marker on the JSON schema is not observable from the published payload.
-No regression pass has been run against other trade types.
+Confirmed that the other trade types kept generating their payloads after the change.
+The TOMS amend 21022918 on 15 September publishes with the field populated, and the Bloomberg allocation of 17 September publishes without it, which is the specified behaviour for each.
+No trade type stopped publishing and no payload was rejected.

 ---
+### 6. Required Marker on the JSON Schema (AC 7) - **PENDING CONFIRMATION**
+This criterion is not observable from the published payload: it asks whether CalculateSalesCredit is listed in the required array of the STP Hub JSON schema. @Fation Gjoni could you confirm?

+---
 **Sign-off:** Not approved to close.
-AC 1 to AC 5 are met.
-AC 7 and AC 8 are outstanding, and AC 6 is blocked until DWU-562 delivers the D2D leg.
+AC 1 to AC 5 and AC 8 are met.
+AC 7 needs confirmation on the STP Hub schema, and AC 6 is blocked until DWU-562 delivers the D2D leg.
 @Shaun Murdoch